Lumen (unit): Explanation

 If a light source emits one candela of luminous intensity uniformly across a solid angle of one steradian, the total luminous flux emitted into that angle is one lumen (1 cd·1 sr = 1 lm).

 Alternatively, an isotropic one-candela light-source emits a total luminous flux of exactly 4π lumens.
 If the source were partly covered by an ideal absorbing hemisphere, that system would radiate half as much luminous flux—only 2π lumens.
 The luminous intensity would still be one candela in those directions that are not obscured.

 The lumen can be thought of casually as a measure of the total amount of visible light in some defined beam or angle, or emitted from some source.
 The number of candelas or lumens from a source also depends on its spectrum, via the nominal response of the human eye as represented in the luminosity function.

 The difference between the units lumen and lux is that the lux takes into account the area over which the luminous flux is spread.
 A flux of 1,000 lumens, concentrated into an area of one square metre, lights up that square metre with an illuminance of 1,000 lux.
 The same 1,000 lumens, spread out over ten square metres, produces a dimmer illuminance of only 100 lux.
 In equation form, 1 lx = 1 lm/m^{2}.

 A source radiating a power of one watt of light in the color for which the eye is most efficient (a wavelength of 555 nm, in the green region of the optical spectrum) has luminous flux of 683 lumens.
 So a lumen represents at least 1/683 watts of visible light power, depending on the spectral distribution.

+Applications

 Lighting

 A 470-lumen LED lamp.
 It consumes about one sixth the electrical power of an incandescent light bulb producing the same light.

 Lamps used for lighting are commonly labelled with their light output in lumens; in many jurisdictions, this is required by law.

 A 23 W spiral compact fluorescent lamp emits about 1,400–1,600 lm.
 Many compact fluorescent lamps and other alternative light sources are labelled as being equivalent to an incandescent bulb with a specific power.
 Below is a table that shows typical luminous flux for common incandescent bulbs and their equivalents.